LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/surveyBot_closeConvo.png">

-You don't need to include a Text interaction that thanks the consumer for their participation; you can define the Thank You message in the survey bot's settings (discusssed below).
+You don't need to include a Text interaction that thanks the consumer for their participation; you can define the Thank You message in the survey bot's settings (discussed below).

 ### Step 4 - Configure the bot settings